Serving Art Educators

 8) Etching Press and blankets (optional)

-Createx Monotype Handbook 36 page illustrated booklet which explains the many uses of the Createx Monotype Colors.
+Createx Monotype Handbook [Archive] 36 page illustrated booklet which explains the many uses of the Createx Monotype Colors.
 Chapters include proper materials, techniques, troubleshooting, much more.
-Written by Julia and Gail Ayres. - Createx Instructions (Archive)
+Written by Julia and Gail Ayres. - Createx Instructions (Archive).
+See their other guides.

 Book: Monotype: Mediums and Methods for Painterly Printmaking by Julia Ayres